 Copland was basically an existential nightmare at Apple.
-In his great (and long-overdue-an-update) book Apple Confidential, author Owen Linzmayer titles his chapter on the project “The Copland Crisis” with good reason.
+In his great book Apple Confidential, author Owen Linzmayer titles his chapter on the project “The Copland Crisis” with good reason.

 For years, Apple users and employees (rightly) claimed that Macs offered a far better user experience than the one “enjoyed” by PC owners.
-When word started to spread about Windows 95, Apple knew it needed to dramatically rethink its operating system to stay ahead of what Microsoft was doing.
+When word started to spread about Windows 95, Apple knew it needed to dramatically rethink its operating system to stay ahead of Microsoft’s advances.

 The Mac operating system didn’t just need to stay slightly ahead, either.
-With Macs costing considerably more than PCs, but shrinking in terms of market share, it needed to be way ahead.
+With Macs costing considerably more than PCs, and shrinking in terms of market share, Cupertino needed to really push things forward.

 So what went wrong with Mac OS Copland?

-Apple never released Copland.
+Apple never released Mac OS Copland.
 After the beta version in November 1995, the company continued rolling back the timeline for the full release.
 Initially slated for 1996, it slipped to 1997.
-All the time, the Copland budget kept growing as “feature creep” set in.
+All the time, the Copland budget kept growing as full-blown feature creep set in.
 The more Apple delayed it, the more the company felt the need to promise new features to justify the delay.

-In 1996, 500 engineers worked on Copland, with a massive budget of $250 million per year.
+In 1996, 500 engineers worked on Mac OS Copland, with a massive budget of $250 million per year.
 You’ve heard the expression “too big to fail”?
 Copland was too big to succeed.

 When Apple announced a staggering $740 million loss that year, CEO Gil Amelio took to the stage at the Worldwide Developers Conference and said Copland would ship as a series of upgrades, rather than a unified single release.
-A few months later, it was effectively canceled.
+A few months later, Apple effectively canceled the project.

-Today, Copland’s biggest legacy of is that it pushed Apple to rethink its operating system strategy.
-That led to Apple eventually buying NeXT — with Jobs returning to the company he helped co-found.
+Today, Mac OS Copland’s biggest legacy is that it pushed Apple to rethink its operating system strategy.
+That led to Apple eventually buying NeXT — with Steve Jobs returning to the company he helped co-found.

-Do you remember news of Copland?
+Do you remember news of Mac OS Copland?
 Were you an Apple user at this time?
 Leave your comments below.